Reed-CSTAR/guides/src/bash/file-perms.md

 ```

 We can see that in this case, the owning user is `atalii`, and the owning group
-is `users`. `atalii` has the `rw-` perms associated: They can read, write, and
+is `users`. `atalii` has the `rw-` perms associated: They can read from and
-execute the file.
+write to the file.
 Anyone in the users group can read the file but do nothing
 else, as indicated by `r--`.
 And, with the same `r--` repeated, anyone outside
 the owning group can only read the file.

 Let's take a closer look at what exactly this all means.
-Reading a file isn't
+To be able to read from
-too strange a concept.
-It just means you're allowed to look at the contents,
+a file means you're allowed to look at the contents, which, in this case, are
-which, in this case, are empty:
+empty:

 ```shell
 $ cat perm-example.txt
 ```

-Writing is similarly simple.
-To be able to write to a file means you're able to
+To be able to write to a file means you're able to modify its contents.
+Try
-modify its contents.
-Try this:
+this:

 ```shell
 $ echo "I can write to this file!" >> perm-example.txt